 Flabby upper arms are just one of the many appearances that a woman potentially faces.

-Wearing a long-sleeve top 24/7 is not an option unless one lives where the sun rarely shines but why is it harder for a woman to lose the excess fat than a man?
+Wearing a long-sleeve top 24/7 is not an option, unless one lives where the sun rarely shines, but why is it more challenging for a woman to lose the excess fat than a man?

-Women, on average, have 6 to 11 percent more body fat than men.
-The likely reason behind this is to prime a woman’s body for childbearing, but it also means that women will find it more challenging to lose fat in areas where stubborn fat resides like the arms.
+Women, on average, have 6 to 11% more body fat than men.
+The likely reason behind this is to prime a woman’s body for childbearing, but it also means that women will find it more challenging to lose fat in areas where stubborn fat resides, like the arms.

-When testosterone level drops, your body may be more inclined to store fat while resisting the need to build muscles and this excess fat will show in areas like the arms.
+When testosterone level drops, your body may be more inclined to store fat while resisting the need to build muscles, and this excess fat will show in areas like the arms.
 Stress, lack of sleep and unhealthy lifestyle habits are just some contributing factors to plummeting testosterone levels.

 High sugar consumption leads to an increase in insulin, and when your body’s insulin level is too high, the calories are stored as fat instead of being used as energy.
-Where excess fat end up also depends on your body type and if the arms are one of the problem areas than it will definitely show up there.
+Where excess fat end up also depends on your body type, and if the arms are one of the problem areas, then it will definitely show up there.

 The “spot fat reduction” method is wishful thinking.
 It is impossible to target fat loss to specific body parts.

 Targeted exercises and strength training can TONE improve the look of muscle groups.
 It’s important to work your whole body and not just the arms for results.
 Incorporate interval training into your regular exercise program about three times a week.

 A comprehensive fat loss program is not only about exercises and workouts.
 It must also include a healthy dietary program.
 A reduced-calorie diet can go a long way in eliminating excess fat but ensure that you get what your body needs in terms of vitamins and minerals to function properly.
 If in doubt, reach out for qualified help, and soon you’ll be waving goodbye to that flabby arm with confidence!